Enrollment for 2018-2019 is now open.

 The Svastha Āchārya Certified Course is a unique course in the world of professional Āyurvedic education for several reasons.
 First, it is firmly rooted in the classical and scientific principles of Āyurveda.
 It draws from the depth and breadth of a wide range of authentic texts that have served as the standard Āyurvedic Medical compendium for millennia.
 Some portions of this knowledge continue to provide universal, timeless principles, while others require updating or adjusting based on change in time period, geographical location, culture and other factors.
 Wherever necessary, this portion of information has been identified and updated to reflect what is appropriate for the current time, people and place.
 These updates are significant and required to allow the science to be researched, developed and advanced in many cultures globally.

 In India, professional education in Āyurveda is currently considered to be the highest level available globally.
-As a recognized system of medicine with existing infrastructure, Āyurvedic doctors can graduate and become licensed to practice a complete scope including capacities of general physician (Vaidya), surgeon, pediatrician, and many other specialties.
-These equivalent scopes and capacities are not presently available in any western countries due to legal limitations and restrictions.
+As a recognized system of medicine with existing infrastructure, Āyurvedic doctors can graduate and become licensed to practice a complete scope including capacities of general physician (Vaidya), surgeon, pediatrician, and several clinical and non-clinical specialties.
+These equivalent scopes and capacities are not presently available in any Western countries due to legal limitations and restrictions.
 Yet even with available infrastructure and legal recognition, professional Āyurvedic education in India leaves quite a bit to be desired.
 The curriculum actually developed in the decades following Indian independence as a secondary system subordinate to Allopathy, and current training continues to reflect the attempts to restructure the classical system into the “superior, modern” system.
 Even in its home country, professional Āyurvedic education and practice is not designed around the core science.

 AyurvedaFirst has put significant research, planning and effort into creating all of its professional Āyurvedic education courses based on the foundation of authentic Āyurveda.
-The presentation of concepts, train of thought and scientific principles mirror what is found in the classics with a modern presentation format.
-This method of teaching is possible by reorganizing the flow of concepts in a step-by-step, organized fashion that is conducive to a western-trained mind.
+The presentation of concepts, train of thought and scientific principles closely mirror what is found in the classics with a modern presentation format.
+This method of teaching is possible by reorganizing the flow of concepts in a step-by-step, organized fashion that is conducive to a Western-trained mind.
 The authentic foundation is laid in Semester 1 and reinforced with the classical train of thought in Semester 2.
 The result is that students and graduates learn to move away from a reductionist mentality into a more expansive, holistic way of thinking that allows them to fully apply principles of a truly holistic, individualized and personalized health system.

 How is this different from the Āyurvedic Health Counselor (AHC) and Āyurvedic Practitioner (AP)?